startupjs/startupjs/CONTRIBUTING.md

     - Use **`Squash and merge`** merging strategy.
     - Title of PR must follow conventional commits format.
 If it doesn't -- edit the PR title before merging.
+    - When you have a bunch of fixes/features in master, you can publish the patch version by using the command `yarn publish-patch`.
+It will also automatically update changelog.

 2. If PR has breaking changes it must be merged to `next`.